Where To Stay in Corfu: Guide To Corfu’s Areas (+ Best Hotels for all Budgets in 2026)

 Kassiopi

-Set 38 kilometers north of Corfu Town, Kassiopi is a cosmopolitan fishing village with plenty of bars, restaurants, cafés, and accommodation options.
+Located about 38 kilometers north of Corfu Town, Kassiopi is a lively and cosmopolitan fishing village that offers plenty of entertainment options.

 Where to stay in Kassiopi: